 where $f_{\text{adapt}}$ transforms the input $x$ into a culturally localized form $x'$ that better reflects the target dialect $\mathcal{D}_t$.

-To ensure that the adapted text $x'$ is linguistically faithful to the target dialect $\mathcal{D}_t$, we generate candidate adaptations $\{x'_1, x'_2, \dots, x'_K\}$ using different LLMs (e.g., GPT and LLaMA).
-We compare three candidates: the original standard text $x_{\text{std}}$ and adapted texts $k \in \mathcal{K}=\{\text{GPT},\text{LLaMA}\}$ produced by different LLMs.
-An LLM-as-a-Judge assigns each candidate a score $J_{\text{LLM}}(x, m) \in [0,10],$ which reflects how well $x$ aligns with the metadata $m$, particularly the accent attribute.
+To ensure that the adapted text $x'$ is linguistically faithful to the target dialect $\mathcal{D}_t$, we first generate a set of candidate adaptations $\{x'_1, x'_2, \dots, x'_K\}$ using different LLMs.
+For example, these might be GPT and LLaMA.
+We then compare the original standard text input $x_{\text{std}}$ with the LLM-adapted candidates, e.g. $k \in \mathcal{K}=\{\text{GPT},\text{LLaMA}\}$.
+An LLM-as-a-judge assigns each candidate a score $J_{\text{LLM}}(x, m) \in [0,10],$ which reflects how well $x$ aligns with metadata $m$, focusing on the accent attribute.
 The final text is then chosen as the candidate with the highest judgment score: